dotlang/language/Enhancements.md

 have it with a dynamic convertor.

 N - Shall we add something like perl POD?
 No. not in language spec.

+Y - Assigning value to function input is allowed but has no effect outside scope. most important usage: null set: `input ??= 5;`

+Y - Being able to call a function which takes 5 arguments with 3 arguments is dangerous. developer can make mistakes. the code will accept 3 args and simply assume undef for the rest.
+`int f(int x, int y, int @z);` this means z is optional and will be undef if it's not passed. or we can return explicit optionals. explicit is better than implicit. maybe function really needs some arguments. they cannot all be optional.
+`@z` is confusing with `@` notation. `_` is also used for local static variables.
+`int f(int x, int y, int? z);` means z is optional. where else can we use `int?` notation? field declaration? no. local variables? no.
+`int f(int x, int y, Stack<int>? z);`